KDE node

 Kernel Density Estimation (KDE)© uses the Ball Tree or KD Tree algorithms for efficient queries, and walks the line between unsupervised learning, feature engineering, and data modeling.

 Neighbor-based approaches such as KDE are some of the most popular and useful density estimation techniques.
 KDE can be performed in any number of dimensions, though in practice high dimensionality can cause a degradation of performance.
-The KDE Modeling node and the KDE Simulation node in Watson Studio expose the core features and commonly used parameters of the KDE library.
+The KDE Modeling node and the KDE Simulation node in watsonx.ai Studio expose the core features and commonly used parameters of the KDE library.
 The nodes are implemented in Python.
 1

 To use a KDE node, you must set up an upstream Type node.
 The KDE node will read input values from the Type node (or from the Types of an upstream import node).